 - Corporate governance elements unique to the Nordic region

 - Nordic corporate governance in a globalized world

 - Laws, regulation and judicial efficiency

 - Employees and corporate governance

 - Political perspectives, taxes, and the influence of the state on Nordic capitalism

 - Informal governance and reputational factors

 - Sector specific studies, for examples on banks and financial intermediaries

-Papers from all Nordic countries are presented at the workshop.
-Submission of drafts from on-going research is encouraged.
+Papers from all Nordic countries was presented at the workshop.
+Submission of drafts from on-going research was encouraged.

-PhD candidates are welcome to submit their work.
-All papers will have a pre-assigned discussant.
+PhD candidates were welcome to submit their work.
+All papers will had a pre-assigned discussant.